X104n/robot-maintenance/svar.md

 # Runtime Analysis
 For each method of the different strategies give a runtime analysis in Big-O notation and a description of why it has this runtime.

+*Ps: check the code to see the calculation of each of the functions*

 **If you have implemented new methods not listed you must add these as well.**
 ## Task 1 - RandomStrategy
 ### IStrategy